 Shoulder sprains and strains are common injuries among athletes and weightlifters.
 They can also happen to seniors after years of constant wear and tear.
-While a shoulder strain or sprain isn’t necessarily a serious condition, it can leave you with a lot of pain and reduced mobility that can worsen if you don’t get the proper treatment.
-Don’t wait until you’re completely immobile before you seek assistance from your pain management team at Redefine Healthcare.
+While a shoulder strain or sprain isn’t necessarily a serious condition, it can leave you with extreme pain and reduced mobility that can worsen if you don’t get the proper treatment.
+Don’t wait until you’re entirely immobile before seeking assistance from your pain management team at Redefine Healthcare.
 Call for an appointment today.

 While an active lifestyle helps you achieve good overall health, some of your activities may result in joint damage.
 Millions of Americans visit the doctor’s office each year with a shoulder sprain or a shoulder strain.
 Just when you thought your fitness regimen was hitting its stride, a damaged shoulder can change your life if you don’t get quick, effective treatment.

 Although your shoulder is a robust and durable joint, many sports and work-related motions can cause muscle strain in the shoulder.
 Shoulder problems can also result from various diseases.